 What To Look For In A Fractional Sales Management Hire

-Making a fractional sales hire is a key point in a startup’s journey.
+Making a fractional sales hire is a key point in a startup’s or small business’ journey.
 Knowing what to look for will help ensure you make the right hire.

 If you need a fractional sales manager to coach up your sales team, it’s key to find someone with coaching experience.
 If you need a fractional sales manager to implement a new sales strategy or sales engagement platform, they need previous experience doing that task.
 They do not have enough time to learn on the job and startups are paying for their expertise.
 It’s also important to vet for similar experience based on type of sale.
 You would not bring in a fractional SDR manager who focuses on small and medium sized businesses to lead your enterprise sales outbound strategy.
 It’s two different things.

 Do they have a track record of solving problems?
 Startups have problems and sales teams always have problems.
 If you’re bringing in fractional sales management, it’s critical to understand what problems they’ve solve for in the past.
 If you don’t know what problems you need to solve but know you have problems, a good salesperson should be able to help you determine what some of the problems you have before they sign on as a fractional sales hire.

 This one is obvious.
 Time is limited during a fractional engagement.
 Startups move quickly.
 Speed is a major advantage.
 Fractional sales management needs to move fast and execute.

 Do they have sales management experience?